kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/scope-determination-template.md

 ### 8.3 Long-Term Actions (90+ days)
 Usually you will find most Medium and Low severity findings here.
 You should know and be aware of their existence, even if they're not top priority.

+### Example Key Findings
+- [X] CWE-327: Use of a Broken or Risky Cryptographic Algorithm (MD-5 hashing found)
+  Risk: High,   Score: 7.5

+  Business Impact: Data confidentiality and integrity if attackers decrypt weak ciphers or break obsolete hashing functions
+  Note: This increases to High/Critical if used for session tokens, password hashing, or protecting high-value regulated data
+  Remediation: Use a more secure hashing algorithm, MD-5 is known to be compromised

+- [X] CWE-284: Improper Access Control
+  Risk: Critical,   Score: 9.8

+  Business Impact:  Allows actors to read, modify, or delete sensitive resources outside their permission scope, bypassing security boundaries
+  Note: This can permit unprivileged remote code execution, data theft, or complete system takeover
+  Remediation: Immediately review permissions and implement least privilege, separation of duties and zero trust models if possible

+- [X] CWE-311: Missing Encryption of Sensitive Data
+  Risk: High,   Score 7.5

+  Business Impact: Exposes unencrypted sensitive information (like passwords, PII, or financial records) to network sniffing or local storage theft
+  Note: If data requires internal network access to intercept, but escalates to High or Critical if plain-text credentials or session secrets are exposed publicly
+  Remediation: Implement at rest and in-transit encryption.

+  With examples in mind, where would you put the findings?
+Personally, with these specific gaps, I would have these in "Resolve in under 30 days".
+  Anything that can compromise your business, result in massive downtime or involve PR due to a data breach is a massive headache.
+  Whatever can result in those directly, or can lead to that outcome - Address it, priority 1.

 ---